limno/illumitag/README.txt

-Pipeline for 16S Illumina paired-end sequencing used in the Limnology department at the Evolution Biology Center of Uppsala University.
-Publication pending.
-In the meantime, no detailed documentation has been written but the code is commented and two descriptive files can help you:
+Pipeline for 16S rRNA Illumina paired-end amplicon sequencing used in the Limnology department at the Evolution Biology Center of Uppsala University.
+Publication submitted and pending review.
+In the meantime, no detailed other documentation has been written but the code is commented and three descriptive files might help you:

+* documentation/experiment_outline.pdf
-* documentation/flowchart.pdf
+* documentation/objects_diagram.pdf
-* documentation/diagram.pdf
+* documentation/pipeline_outline.pdf